ManageIQ/guides/providers/writing_a_new_provider.md

 ### Inventory Refresh

-Up to this point our provider doesn't do a lot, we've simply been setting the groundwork the future.
+Up to this point our provider doesn't do a lot, we've simply been setting the groundwork for the future.

 Inventory Refresh/Discovery is the first significant feature that we'll be adding.
 This process is what synchronizes the cloud inventory (instances, volumes, flavors, images, etc...) with the ManageIQ database (VMDB).
 This allows MIQ to show inventory on the UI, expose actions on that inventory, run reports, collect metrics, etc...

 Almost every MIQ feature starts out with provider inventory, so lets get started.

-Refresh is split up into three main part: Collection, Parsing, and Persisting.
+Refresh is split up into three main parts: Collection, Parsing, and Persisting.

 1. Inventory Collection - This is the step where you use the connection to hit the provider API to pull down inventory.
 The code for this will be under `app/models/manageiq/providers/awesome_cloud/inventory/collector.rb`